 These upgrades that CSX made to the route were in anticipation of additional coal traffic.
 Until around 2010, the Illinois Sub was frequently used by Union Pacific coal trains received in interchange to CSX in St. Louis for points south and east.
 However with the demise of the coal industry, the extra coal traffic never materialized.

 Following the demise of coal trains in 2010, traffic on the Illinois Sub began to heavily decline.
 This was mostly due to CSX diminishing support for the line as a through-route in favor of the former Conrail line to the north (current St. Louis Line Subdivision) which it acquired in the 1999 merger.
 The former Conrail line offered a faster through-route that could handle longer trains than the Illinois Sub.
 As a result, the majority of freight traffic that had once crossed the Illinois Subdivision slowly began to be re-routed onto the St. Louis line.
 Up until 2015, there were only 4 daily freight trains left on the Illinois Sub, which included CSX Q234, Q247 & Q265 (eastbound autorack trains from St. Louis to Louisville) and Q204 (westbound autorack train from Louisville to St. Louis).

-In August 2015, CSX announced that the Illinois Subdivision would be shut down; citing economic conditions and declining rail traffic as reasons for the closing.
+CSX announced that the Illinois Subdivision would be shut down in August 2015; citing economic conditions and declining rail traffic as reasons for the closing.
 This move brought a halt to over 150 years of continuous rail traffic on the line and downgraded its mainline status.
 The final run-through trains on the line were in mid-July 2015.